 5. What is the importance of having a domain name?

 There are a few reasons why it’s important for your business to register a chosen domain.
 Perhaps the most important reason is that your domain name won’t have to change if you decide to change website hosting services, which is essentially where your website is parked and stored online.
+It is important to have consistency with your domain, especially if you have an ecommerce website, so that customers can easily find you and return using the same website name.
 If you think of your car as the website hosting company, the licence plate on your car is the unique domain name that identifies your car.
 Regardless of whether you buy a new car down the road, the licence plate always remains the same.
-So, if you decide to use a different website hosting company, your domain name would remain the same and would simply be fixed onto a different car.
+So, if you decide to sign up for hosting using a different website hosting plan, your domain name would remain the same and would simply be transferred to the new hosting company.

 Another important factor in having a domain name is that it lends credibility to your business, where it is seen as more established and legitimate.
 When a business neglects to register a domain name, customers may think twice about doing business with them.

-One additional important component in becoming a domain holder is that if your domain name is registered as something easy to remember and also helps describe your business activity, it can make it easier for people to find you.
+One additional important component in becoming a domain registrant is that if your domain name is registered as something easy to type, easy to pronounce and also helps describe your business activity, it can make it easier to remember and easy for people to find you.
 Using highly searched keywords within your chosen domain may also help with boosting your SEO rankings.

 6. What is a domain name extension?

-Simply put, the domain name extension is the ending component of the website address, which typically identifies the type of domain or country code.
+Simply put, the domain extensions are the ending component of the website address, which typically identifies the type of domain or country code.
 In registering your domain name, you may want to consider if the country code is an important factor in the overall name.
-For example, .com domains indicate commercial websites and .edu extensions are for educational institutions.
-A country code domain name extension, such as .ca domains, indicates a Canadian registration.
-Oftentimes, businesses will register a number of variations to their domain name extensions, to ensure that their domain name is fully protected and registered to them.
-For example, carplate.ca, carplate.com, and carplate.co.
+For example, .com domains indicate commercial websites and .edu domain extensions are for educational institutions.
+Country code domain extensions, such as a .ca domain name, indicate a Canadian registration.
+If you are trying to specifically target Canadian shoppers or make it more apparent that you are a business in Canada, you may want to consider using a .ca domain name.
+Oftentimes, businesses will register a number of variations to their domain extensions, to ensure that their domain name is fully protected and registered to them.
+For example, domains registered may include carplate.ca, carplate.com, and carplate.co.

 7. How long should l register for?

 When registering your domain name, you have the option to set a longer timeframe.
-The longer timeframe you go out when registering your domain, 5 years versus 1 year, the more authority the domain receives from Google and other search engines.
-If you can afford to pay the registration fee for the longer duration up front, it’s more beneficial in the long run..
+The longer timeframe you go out when registering your domain, a 5 year plan versus annual plans, the more authority the domain receives from Google and other search engines.
+If you can afford to pay the registration fee for the longer duration up front, it’s more beneficial in the long run.

 8. What should I register first, my business name or my domain name?

-A good idea is to first pre-search the business name for potential conflicts to see if the name is registered.
-Easily search to see if your domain name is registered simply by typing it into the search bar.
-You can also double check that this is available by searching Whois Lookup or an accredited registrar.
+A good idea is to first pre-search the business name and domain name for potential conflicts to see if either is already registered.
+You can include these searches with your business and domain registrations, and Ontario Business Central will search both and send results, so you can decide if you want to make changes to either.
+If either the business name or domain name is taken, you may consider changing one or both and doing a new search.
+You can also double check that this is available by searching Whois Lookup or other accredited domain registrars.
 The Whois Lookup directory will show if the domain name is registered, as well as the creation date and expiry date.
-In some cases, it will also show the name and contact information of the current registrar.
-If both the business name pre-search has no conflicts and the domain name is available, Ontario Business Central can help get the business registered on that same day.
+In some cases, it will also show the name and contact information of the current domain registrars.
+If both the business name pre-search and domain search have no conflicts and the domain name is available, Ontario Business Central can help get the business registered on that same day.

 SMALL BUSINESS REGISTRATION